CNES/demcompare/readme.md

 In anyway, this is four numbers that ought to be given in the `json` configuration file.

+The ROI refers to the tested DEM and will be adapted to the REF dem georef by dem_compare.py itself.

 If no ROI definition is provided then DEMs raster are fully processed.

 #### Tile processing